 Co-creating the UX standard behind every card payment on the planet

-For each purchase you’ll be shown one of ~12 flows to make sure the purchase is legitimate.
+When you buy online, for each purchase you’ll be shown one of ~12 flows to make sure the purchase is legitimate.
 This happens in milliseconds, sometimes you won't even notice it.

 My role